 Living on a gravel road

-Growth in Johnson County has greatly increased in the last 20 years, with a number of residents choosing to live in the rural areas.
-The county's road system was essentially built for low volume farm use.
+Johnson County has grown substantially in the past 20 years, with a number of residents choosing to live in the rural areas.
+The county's road system was essentially built for low-volume farm use.
 Today, roughly 135 miles of gravel roads still remain in Johnson County.
-Because residents are choosing the "country life", many are now living on these gravel roads.
+Because residents are choosing the "country life," many are now living on these gravel roads.
 Unless you have previously lived on a gravel road, you may not be aware of the issues that come from living on an unpaved road.
-Here are just a few things you will encounter:
+These are a few things residents encounter:

-- Gravel road conditions change quickly and often have pot holes, rutting, and washboarding
+- Gravel Road Conditions: The condition of gravel roads changes quickly, and roads often have pot holes, rutting, and washboarding.

-- Snow/ice cannot be treated, like on paved roads.
-Snow will be plowed after 3 inches of accumulation.
+- Snow/Ice: Snow and ice cannot be treated, like on paved roads.
+Snow will be plowed after three inches of accumulation.

 Snow and Ice Removal

-Our mission during winter weather is to achieve and maintain safe traffic movement on public roadways, within a reasonable period of time.
-We are committed to providing effective and efficient winter maintenance services during and immediately following each winter event.
-Operational procedures, policies, and extensive planning all play a key role in upholding our commitment and honoring our mission.
+The department's during winter weather is to achieve and maintain safe traffic movement on public roadways, within a reasonable period of time.
+Crews are committed to providing effective and efficient winter maintenance services during and immediately following each winter event.
+Operational procedures, policies, and extensive planning all play a key role in upholding this commitment.

-Each winter event will vary in size and complexity, and while we strive to work as safe and efficient as possible, we understand there will be complaints or requests for additional services.
-If, after 24 hours, you feel that we may have missed your area, please submit an online request for service or call Public Works at 913-715-8300.
+Each winter event will vary in size and complexity, and while crews strive to work as safe and efficient as possible, it's understandable that there will be complaints or requests for additional services.
+If, after 24 hours, you feel that crews may have missed your area, please submit an online request for service or call Public Works at 913-715-8300.
 Damage to private property, most commonly mailboxes, should also be reported to our office.